Image Optimization with Astro: Building a Reusable Component

 Why Image Optimization Matters

 Images often make up the largest portion of a webpage’s size.
 Without proper optimization, they can significantly slow down your site, leading to poor user experience and lower search engine rankings.
-In this post, I’ll show you how to build a reusable image optimization component for Astro that:
+By properly optimizing them, you can significantly improve your blog’s performance, load times, and user experience.

-- Automatically converts images to modern formats like WebP
+- Automatically converts images to modern formats like WebP and AVIF

 - Creates responsive versions for different screen sizes